kavenp/Simple_Android_TowerDefense_ITProj/Readme.md

 - Lawrence Kuoch: Front-End and UNET Server Developer
 - Matthew Eldridge: Front-End Developer
 - Jason Traill: Full Stack Developer
-- Kaven Peng: Back-End and Database Developer
+- Kaven Peng: Back-End Developer

 Requirements
 ------------
 - Unity 5.4 or greater
+- Android phone (optional)
-- Android Studio (if an emulator is to be used)
+- Android Studio (optional, only if an emulator is to be used)
+- Two devices, where a device is either a computer or a phone

 Build Instructions
 ------------------
+The game needs to be built twice, on two separate devices, in order to play multiplayer.

 1. Clone the repository or download as a zip file
 2. Import the project in Unity
-3. If no scene is open, open Game.unity in the Assets directory in the Project view
+3. If no scene is open, open MainMenu.unity in the Scenes directory in Unity's Project view window
 4. Go to File -> Build Settings...

-Of the following three, only two need to be performed.
-These are ordered from most to least time consuming to setup.
+* To run on an Android phone
+    1. Select Android and press the Build button, save the apk file
+    2. Connect your phone to the computer, copy the apk onto the device
+    3. Locate the apk in your phone's file system, click on it and install
+    4. Click open when the installation finishes

 * To run on an Android emulator
     1. Select Android and press the Build button, save the apk file